lmyint/lesliemyint.org/content/books/the art of gathering.md

 ---
-title: the art of gathering
+title: The Art of Gathering
 date: 2025-03-12
 lastmod: 2025-03-14
 tags: